History of castle Doorwerth

 He also made it possible to use land for new farmland and factories.

-After the death of the widow of the Baron in 1909, the castle fell again in disuse.
+After the death of the widow of the Baron in 1909, the castle once again fell in disuse.
 The oldest son of the Baron sold the castle in 1910 to association ‘de Doorwerth’.

-Frederic Adolph Hoefer an old soldier was the initiator of association ‘de doorwerth’.
-This association buys the castle and restores it.
-Once restored, the artillery museum of the initiator was installed there in 1913.
-This later became the Army Museum.
-One of the first museum in a castle in the Netherlands.
-The Commandery Netherlands of the Johanniter Order also get a place.
+Frederic Adolph Hoefer, an old soldier, was the initiator of association ‘de Doorwerth’, an association that buys the castle and restores it.
+Once restored, the artillery museum of the initiator was installed there in 1913, which later became the Army Museum, one of the first museum in a castle in the Netherlands.
+The Commandery Netherlands, of the Johanniter Order, also get a place.

 The disagreement about the restoration of Kasteel Doorwerth prompted the Dutch Archaeological Association to formulate general restoration principles.

 In the Doorwerth castle it was all about disagreement between P.J.H.
 Cuypers and Victor de Stuers, architecural advisers from the government and Vereniging de Doorwerth.
 The advisors wanted the entrance gate and hallway to be removed along the south wing.
 Something that was eventually implemented.

 In 1944 the castle was destroyed by garnet fire.
 This happened in the aftermath of the battle of Arnhem at the end of September 1944.
 The ammunition stocks of the German were set on fire and fired on by the Allies.